 Best Marathon Running Shoes

 Race day is when you pull out all the stops and seek out any little advantage to achieve a new PR.
-The weight, materials, cushion, and traction of these shoes is specially tuned for race day performance.
-These are the type of shoes you see on a brand’s sponsored athletes as they compete in the Olympics or high level road races.
+The weight, materials, cushion, and traction of these shoes are specially tuned for race day performance.
+These are the type of shoes you see on a brand’s sponsored athletes as they compete in the Olympics or high-level road races.

 The Saucony Endorphin Elite is the first shoe to feature Saucony’s next PWRRUN HG foam.
 It’s a little firmer than the PWRRUN PB in the Endorphin Pro 3 but it’s also bouncier.
 The carbon plate is segmented at the toe for a little more flexibility but it and the midsole curves up sharply for added toe spring.
 You sit inside the midsole a bit to keep you on the footbed while the midsole also flares outward resulting in one of the more stable modern marathon shoes on the market.